 Ratan Tata, after his initial studies at Capian School, received a Bachelor of Architecture and Structural Engineering degree from Cornell University London and then an advanced management program course from Harvard University.
 He got a good job offer from the reputed company IBM, but Ratan rejected the offer and decided to pursue his ancestral business.

-Ratan Ji started his career in 1961, initially, he worked on the shop floor, etc. Later Ratan Ji was associated with the Tata group and group.
+His career started in 1961, during which he worked as a shop floor worker, and later he joined the Tata group and company.
 In 1971, Ratan Ji was appointed as Director in Nelco Company (Radio and Electronic).
 In 1981, Jamsetji Tata made Ratan the new chairman of the Tata group.
 During the time of Ratan Tata, Tata Industry got many-storied, for the first time in 1998, Tata Motors launched an Indian car “Tata Indica” under the direction of Ratan Tata.
 This gradually led to the growing recognition of the Tata group.